zewt/zMappedWrapDeformer/README.md

 Known issues
 ------------

-Deleting a target connection should reset the input, but instead the old mesh connection keeps being used.  disconnectBehavior is set to kReset, so this shouldn't be happening.

-Matching vertices is a brute force search, and needs to be optimized for dense meshes.

 Normals are currently not copied.
 This isn't needed if you're using unlocked normals or a tangent-space normal map.